 The warehouse issues a Certificate of Destruction to departments after it destroys records belonging to that department.
 If the Certificate contains the same information as that listed on the Disposition Log, it may be used in lieu of filling out a Disposition Log.
 This includes for each type of record listed the Record Series Title, Agency Item Number, required retention period, and the dates of the records included in the destruction.

 Vital records are records that are necessary to the resumption or continuation of University operations in case of an emergency or disaster.
 They may also be records that are necessary to the recreation of the legal and financial status of the university.
-State law requires that vital records included on this list be backed up and stored off site.
+State law requires that vital records be backed up and stored off site.

 On the Materials Management (General Services) Storage Request form you should include for each box # a list of all the record series in the box; For each record series listed include 1) the Agency Item Number (in the column for Record Series #) and 2) the official Record Series Title, official retention period, and date range of records included (in the Description column).